 Members participate in a local chapter that resides in one business or organization.
 Members are company/organization employees and the chapter focuses not only on individual skill development, but also partners with the parent organization to assist in achieving business goals, both long-term and short term.
 NMA chapters work alongside the companies’ HRD/training and developing staff to support ongoing HR initiatives.

-Company chapters determine their own membership eligibility requirements; most company chapters are open to all employees.
+Company chapters determine their own membership eligibility requirements – most company chapters are open to all employees.
 Many permit sub-contractors, credit unions, and other business partners to participate as well.
 ALL local chapter members belong to the national organization and pay dues to both the national and local chapter.
-National dues are $48/member/year, plus a one-time $20 Registration Fee.
+National dues are $48/member/year, plus a one-time $10 Registration Fee.
 Chapter dues are individually established by the chapter – always a lump sum that includes the national dues.
 Most pay monthly via payroll deduction.
-Some opt to pay “annually”.
+Some opt to pay annually.

 All member programs and benefits are available to Spousal Members.
 Dues are $25/year paid directly to NMA.
-Spousal members receive a 20% discount on conference registration fees when attending an NMA conference with their spouse, who is also a registered conference attendee and a current NMA member.
-Chapter members who have retired or who are about to retire, may apply for “Life Retired Member” status, by clicking the button below, and filling out an application.
-It may also be requested by a chapter officer / member on behalf of the retiring individual.
+Spousal members receive a 30% discount on conference registration fees when attending an NMA conference with their spouse, who is also a registered conference attendee and a current NMA member.
+Chapter members who have retired or who are about to retire, may apply for “Life Retired Member” status.
+It may be requested by a chapter officer / member on behalf of the retiring individual.

 After the application is approved, a special one-time membership card will be issued and sent to a designated chapter member for presentation to the retired member.
 This is an especially nice gesture as part of a retirement party/observance.
 NO dues are paid by a Life Retired Member.